Zeeksey/voltservers2/replit.md

 # System Architecture

 ## Frontend Architecture
 The client-side is built using React with TypeScript, utilizing Vite for development and build processes.
 The UI is constructed with shadcn/ui components built on top of Radix UI primitives, styled with Tailwind CSS using a custom gaming theme.
 The application uses Wouter for client-side routing and TanStack Query for efficient data fetching and caching.
 The design follows a component-based architecture with clear separation between presentation and business logic.

+### Page Organization (Updated January 2025)
+Content is now organized into dedicated pages to improve navigation and reduce clutter:
+- `/` - Home page with core features and hero section
+- `/enterprise` - Enterprise solutions and compliance features
+- `/dashboard` - Service management and server controls
+- `/client-portal` - Account overview and WHMCS integration
+- `/minecraft` - Shockbyte-style Minecraft hosting page with pricing plans
+- `/knowledgebase` - Professional knowledge base with categorized articles
-Key features include:
+- `/contact` - Enhanced contact page with multiple support channels Key features include:
 - WHMCS client portal integration with authentication and service management
 - Real-time server querying for live Minecraft server data display
 - Promotional banner system positioned above navigation